VedranBiH/aws-lambda-zombie-workshop/README.md

 * The SNS Topic ARN provided by AWS (if in a workshop) is not in your AWS account and will not display in your dropdown of choices.
 It is an ARN provided by AWS in a separate account and needs to be typed in.

 4\.
-On the "Configure Function" screen, name your function "[Your CloudFormation Stack Name]-sensor".
+On the "Configure Function" screen, name your function "[TeamName]-sensor".
 Now open the **exampleSNSFunction.js** file from the workshop GitHub repository.
 It is located [here](/zombieSensor/lambda/exampleSNSFunction.js).
 Copy the entire contents of this JS file into the empty Lambda code editor.

 When you've copied the code into the Lambda browser editor, locate the variable **API**.
 Replace the variable **API.endpoint** with your /zombie/message/post endpoint.
 It should look like **https://xxxxxxxx.execute-api.us-west-2.amazonaws.com**.
 This is the "Invoke URL" which you can grab from the Stages page in the API Gateway console.
 Remember, don't insert anything after the ".com" portion, the function fills in the rest of the resource path for you.
 You also should insert the region for your API in the **API.region** variable.